Virtual reality: Hardware

 Modern virtual reality headset displays are based on technology developed for smartphones including: gyroscopes and motion sensors for tracking head, body, and hand positions; small HD screens for stereoscopic displays; and small, lightweight and fast computer processors.
 These components led to relative affordability for independent VR developers, and led to the 2012 Oculus Rift Kickstarter offering the first independently developed VR headset.

 Independent production of VR images and video has increased alongside the development of affordable omnidirectional cameras, also known as 360-degree cameras or VR cameras, that have the ability to record 360 interactive photography, although at relatively low resolutions or in highly compressed formats for online streaming of 360 video.
 In contrast, photogrammetry is increasingly used to combine several high-resolution photographs for the creation of detailed 3D objects and environments in VR applications.

 To create a feeling of immersion, special output devices are needed to display virtual worlds.
 Well-known formats include head-mounted displays or the CAVE.
 In order to convey a spatial impression, two images are generated and displayed from different perspectives (stereo projection).
 There are different technologies available to bring the respective image to the right eye.
-A distinction is made between active (e.g. shutter glasses) and passive technologies (e.g. polarizing filters or Infitec).
+A distinction is made between active (e.g., shutter glasses) and passive technologies (e.g. polarizing filters or Infitec).

 In order to improve the feeling of immersion, wearable multi-string cables offer haptics to complex geometries in virtual reality.
 These strings offer fine control of each finger joint to simulate the haptics involved in touching these virtual geometries.

 Special input devices are required for interaction with the virtual world.
 Some of the most common input devices are motion controllers and optical tracking sensors.
 In some cases, wired gloves are used.
-Controllers typically use optical tracking systems (primarily infrared cameras) for location and navigation, so that the user can move freely without wiring.
-Some input devices provide the user with force feedback to the hands or other parts of the body, so that the human being can orientate himself in the three-dimensional world through haptics and sensor technology as a further sensory sensation and carry out realistic simulations.
-This allows for the viewer to have a sense of direction in the artificial landscape.
+Controllers typically use optical tracking systems (primarily infrared cameras) for location and navigation so that the user can move freely without wiring.
+Some input devices provide the user with force feedback to the hands or other parts of the body so that the user can orientate themselves in the three-dimensional world through haptics and sensor technology as a further sensory sensation and carry out realistic simulations.
+This allows the viewer to have a sense of direction in the artificial landscape.
 Additional haptic feedback can be obtained from omnidirectional treadmills (with which walking in virtual space is controlled by real walking movements) and vibration gloves and suits.

 Virtual reality cameras can be used to create VR photography using 360-degree panorama videos.
-360-degree camera shots can be mixed with virtual elements to merge reality and fiction through special effects.
 VR cameras are available in various formats, with varying numbers of lenses installed in the camera.